 Recombination is the opposite process of generation, and involves the annihilation of an electron-hole pair.
-Recombination is classified as either intrinsic or extrinsic, whereby intrinsic recombination incorporates radiative and Auger recombination processes, and extrinsic recombination includes recombination via defects—also known as Shockley Read Hall (SRH) recombination.
+Recombination is classified as either intrinsic or extrinsic, whereby intrinsic recombination processed in silicon are radiative and Auger recombination, and extrinsic recombination is recombination via defects — commonly referred to as Shockley Read Hall (SRH, also referred to as trap-assisted) recombination.

-Radiative recombination is the reverse process of electron-hole pair generation via absorption of a photon.
+Radiative recombination is the reverse process of electron-hole pair generation via the absorption of a photon.
 In this process, an electron in the conduction band relaxes to the valence band, recombining with an empty state, emitting all or some of its excess energy as a photon.
-For indirect bandgap semiconductors, where the minimum energy state in the conduction band and the maximum energy state in the valence band have the same momentum k-vector, this process involves conservation of momentum via phonon emission, whereas transitions indirect bandgap semiconductors do not.
+For indirect bandgap semiconductors, where the minimum energy state in the conduction band and the maximum energy state in the valence band have a different momentum k-vector, this process involves conservation of momentum via phonon emission.
 Due to the involvement of a phonon, radiative recombination is suppressed in indirect semiconductors such as silicon.
+For a direct semiconductor the maximum in the valence band and the minimum in the conduction band are aligned in k-space, consequently, the transition does not require a phonon an its probability is higher.
 The net recombination rate for radiative recombination is given by :

 where B is the spectral radiance of a body, or radiative recombination coefficient for the material, n and p are the electron and hole concentrations respectively.
 Values for B have been evaluated experimentally and in this work a value of B = 4.73×10-15 cm3·s-1 at 300 K is used .
 The corresponding lifetime component for radiative recombination is given by the expression :